Geodesic slice sampling on the sphere: Geodesic Slice Sampling in

-\begin{rem} The geodesic slice sampler can be viewed as realisation of the procedure described in Section \ref{Sec: Walking the sphere} where the second step utilizes a distribution on the geodesic that depends on the initial point $x$ and the chosen geodesic $\gamma$. \end{rem}
+\begin{remark} The geodesic slice sampler can be viewed as an instance of the procedure described in Section \ref{Sec: Walking the sphere} where the second step uses a distribution on the great circle that depends on the initial point $x$ and the chosen great circle $\gamma$. \end{remark} We establish the correctness of the ideal geodesic slice sampler by arguing for reversibility w.r.t. $\target$ and by proving a quantitative convergence guarantee.
+The proof of the following result is provided in Appendix~\ref{sec: rev_iss}. \begin{proposition} For $\target$ defined as in \eqref{Eq: Definition of target} with lower semicontinuous $p$, the kernel $H$ is reversible w.r.t. $\target$. \end{proposition}

-A useful tool for showing reversibility of Markov kernels exhibiting the same structure as the ideal geodesic slice sampling kernel is Lemma 1 from \cite{HybridSliceSampling}.
-It applies to subsets of $\mathbb{R}^\dim$ in its original formulation, but can be extended to arbitrary $\sigma$-finite measure spaces.
-For the convenience of the reader we adapt the relevant parts of the aforementioned lemma to our setting.